 In accordance with our previous deprecation notice, the following items have been removed in this release:

-Join the Netdata team on the 1st of December, at 5PM UTC, for the Netdata Release Meetup, which will be held on the Netdata Discord.
+Join the Netdata team on the 7th of February, at 17:00 UTC for the Netdata Agent Release Meetup.

 Together we’ll cover:

 RSVP now - we look forward to meeting you.